Expressive power of complex-valued restricted Boltzmann machines for solving non-stoquastic Hamiltonians: Conclusion

 Nevertheless, there is a caveat on our ``deep non-stoquastic phases'' as they rely rather on a conventional concept of phases (phase connectivity is restricted within a given \textit{parameterized} Hamiltonian).
 In contrast, a modern language of one-dimensional phases allows any constant-depth local unitary transformations that preserve a symmetry between ground states, i.e. two Hamiltonians with the ground states $\ket{\psi_1}$ and $\ket{\psi_2}$ are in the same phase if there is a symmetry preserving unitary operator $U_{\rm sym}$ such that $\ket{\psi_1} = U_{\rm sym}\ket{\psi_2}$ and can be decomposed into a constant depth circuit consists of local gates~\cite{chen2011classification,schuch2011classifying,chen2011complete}.
 One may possibly interpret our results using symmetry protected phases.
 Recently, Ref.~\cite{STP_Sign} reported results on a related problem when a ground state can be transformed into a positive form under a unitary operator with a certain symmetry.
 However, as the result there is limited to ground states with hidden orders whereas our results suggest that ground states in phase $\Lambda$ of the twisted XYZ model suffer from the sign problem even though it is conventionally ordered, a further study is required to understand how phases of a many-body system interplay with a stoquasticity more deeply.

-We also note that the neural networks we have used in this paper have $\leq 10^4$ parameters.
+{ We also note that the neural networks we have used in this paper have $\leq 10^4$ parameters.
 Although this value is comparable to neural quantum states considered for the vQMC, modern machine learning applications use neural networks with several millions to billions of parameters.
-We expect that such a huge network can sufficiently mitigate the \textit{expressivity} problem we have observed in this paper.
+We open a possibility that such a huge network may sufficiently mitigate the \textit{expressivity} problem we have observed in this paper.
 However, the main obstacle in using huge networks for the vQMC is the computational overhead of the SR which requires $O(|\theta|^{2-3})$ of operations for each step.
-Thus a better optimization algorithm would be required.
+Thus a better optimization algorithm would be required. }

 Finally, we also have found that the number of samples to solve the ground state may scale poorly even when the system is stoquastic.
 This type of difficulty is known from quantum chemical systems~\cite{choo2020fermionic} but has not been discussed in solving many-body Hamiltonians.
 We still do not exclude the possibility that an efficient sampling algorithm that converges the network in a reasonable number of epochs may exist even in this case.